KnifeySpooney/SP3CTR/Roadmap.md

 Our goal is to build SP3CTR into an indispensable tool for cybersecurity hobbyists, students, and anyone curious about the digital conversations happening on their network.

-## 🌱 Current Status: MVP (v0.0.4 - "Foundation")
+##  🐉 Current Status: Incremental MVP (v0.2.1 - "Quadra")

 ### ✅ Core Functionality

-- 🖥️ Web-based UI for interaction
+- 🖥️ Web-based UI for interaction  ✅
-- 📡 Network interface selection
+- 📡 Network interface selection  ✅
-- ⏯️ Start/Stop real-time packet capture
+- ⏯️ Start/Stop real-time packet capture  ✅
-- 📄 Basic live display of packet essentials (Time, IPs, Proto, Length, Info)
+- 📄 Basic live display of packet essentials (Time, IPs, Proto, Length, Info)  ✅
-- 🔗 WebSocket communication between Python backend (Scapy) and HTML/JS frontend
+- 🔗 WebSocket communication between Python backend (Scapy) and HTML/JS frontend  ✅

 ### 🎨 Basic UI